-People United are proud to be co-commissioning with the community group Joining Hands Joining Hearts in 2018.
+People United co-commissioned – with the community group Joining Hands,Joining Hearts – artists Sarah Cole and Annis Joslin to work on a project exploring Self-Identity.
 Joining Hands, Joining Hearts is a support group for victims and survivors of sexual and domestic abuse who aim to help disempowered and isolated women through emotional and practical support.
-They meet weekly to talk, take part in all sorts of activities and to support each other.
+The group meet weekly to talk, take part in all sorts of activities and to support each other.
 There is a lot of laughter.

 Our mess is now our message and we want to help break the chain of domestic abuse.
 Keeley, founder of Joining Hands, Joining Hearts

-Sarah Cole and Annis Joslin
+The Artist: Sarah Cole and Annis Joslin